troyw1987/dotfiles/README.md

 # Usage:
 - Git clone this repo
-- cp into stow folder
+- cd into stow folder
 - run `rm ~/.zshrc` then `stow --target=$HOME .`
-- cp into manually install folder
+- cd into manually install folder and move files into correct places

-- copy files into the correct places
+- restart with `sudo shutdown -r now`